Phala-Network/phala-blockchain/crates/pink/runtime/README.md

 }
 ```

-### Mutability of ecalls
+### Mutability in ecalls

-The first parameter of each ecall function is `&self` or `&mut self`, where `&self` is used for read-only ecalls and `&mut self` is used for read-write ecalls.
-If state modifications are made during a read-only ecall, the changes will be discarded after the ecall returns.
+The first parameter in each ecall function is either `&self` or `&mut self`, indicating whether the ecall is read-only (`&self`) or read-write (`&mut self`).
+Changes made during a read-only ecall get discarded once the ecall concludes.

-## The substrate runtime
+## Substrate Runtime

-The core part of the Pink Runtime is the Substrate runtime.
-It is composed of pallet-contracts and a few other pallets with a chain extension where the Phala-specific features are implemented.
-The runtime itself is constructed at [`src/runtime.rs`](src/runtime.rs), where most of the code is standard Substrate template code.
-The key part is the chain extension, where the Phala-specific features are implemented at [`src/runtime/extension.rs`](src/runtime/extension.rs).
+At the heart of Pink Runtime is the Substrate runtime, which includes pallet-contracts along with other pallets.
+A chain extension incorporates Phala-specific implementations.
+The composition of the runtime takes place in [`src/runtime.rs`](src/runtime.rs), with the majority following the standard Substrate codebase.
+The critical segment is the chain extension, where Phala's unique functionalities are introduced at [`src/runtime/extension.rs`](src/runtime/extension.rs).